Banjo-Kazooie (video game): Staff and workflow

 The team comprised both experienced and inexperienced people; some had been working at Rare for 10 years while others had never previously worked on a video game.
-Gregg Mayles served as the head designer, Bayles' brother Steve "chief scribbler" and character designer, and Chris Sutherland head programmer.
+Gregg Mayles served as the head designer, Mayles' brother Steve "chief scribbler" and character designer, and Chris Sutherland, head programmer.
 Ed Bryan was also a character artist, specifically Mumbo Jumbo and the Jinjos, as well as animator and box cover artist.
-Bryan has not revealed much about the making of the cover art, other than Rare wanted him to "tell a story" with it.
+Bryan has not revealed much about the making of the cover art, other than that Rare wanted him to "tell a story" with it.
 Kieran Connell was junior software engineer when the team said "the game had no chance of being completed on time," and Gavin Price joined as tester only a few months after receiving a demo of the game from Official Nintendo Magazine.

 Actual work on Banjo-Kazooie started in March 1997 with a development team of 10 people.
 As development progressed, the team grew to a total of 15 members, which included seven engineers, five artists, two designers and one musician.
-The development of the game took overall 17 months to complete after Rare discarded Project Dream, the first two of these being spent experimenting with Dream's graphic technology.
-Each staff member had a work week of at least 80 hours, a day lasting until three-to-five in the morning.
-Mayles and Bryan, in one week, attempted forty hours of normal time and 60 overtime hours for a total of 100 hours, Mayles admitting in 2022 to have worked 102 hours.
+The development of the game took 17 months to complete after Rare discarded Project Dream, the first two of these being spent experimenting with Dream's graphic technology.
+Each staff member had a work week of at least 80 hours, each day lasting until three to five in the morning.
+Mayles and Bryan, in one week, attempted forty hours of normal time and 60 overtime hours for a total of 100 hours.
+Mayles admitted in 2022 to having worked 102 hours in a single week.
 Sutherland reported one morning where the Stamper brothers threw stones at his house window, as well as provided a McDonald's meal, to get him to work.
-As part of Rare's late 1990s strategy of rewarding staff bonus royalties, the Banjo-Kazooie staff was paid 50 cents per sold game in addition to their average salaries, higher than the 17-cent-per-cartridge amount of Goldeneye 007 (1997) but lower than the full-dollar-per-cartridge total of Donkey Kong 64 (1999).
+As part of Rare's late 1990s strategy of rewarding staff with bonus royalties, the Banjo-Kazooie staff was paid 50 cents per sold game in addition to their average salaries, higher than the 17-cent-per-cartridge amount of GoldenEye 007 (1997) but lower than the full-dollar-per-cartridge total of Rare's subsequent game Donkey Kong 64 (1999).